• Skip to main content

 Serve Pesto Broccolini with These Recipes

-• On the side of roasted spatchcoick chicken with lemon and butter.
+• On the side of roasted spatchcoick chicken with lemon and butter or stuffed cornish hens.

 • Or alongside chicken piccata with lemon and capers.